ColinH/Filez/README.md

  * Files with the same total hash but different device and/or inode.

 All variations are printed with their paths.

 All available options are shown when invoked without command line arguments.

+### Deduplicate

+Creates a copy of a directory structure where all identical files are hard links to one of the identical originals.

+All available options are shown when invoked without command line arguments.